shapeoko/Shapeoko_2/Instructions/01_electronics.md

 ## Overview
 ![exploded view of assembly step](http://placehold.it/200x200)  ![image of completed assembly step](http://placehold.it/200x200) ![image of required components](http://placehold.it/200x200) ![video?](img/200x200.jpg)

 Before we get all crazy bolting our new machine together, let's give our electronics a test run.
 It's frustrating to have the machine fully assembled, only to find there is a problem with your electronics that may require dissassembly!
-Let's cut that off at the pass and give everythign a thorough checking first.
+Let's cut that off at the pass and give everything a thorough checking first.

 ## Requirements
-* Arduino with grbl firmware
+* Arduino with Grbl firmware
-* grblShield
+* (Arduino) gShield (formerly GrblShield)
 * Stepper motors x 4pcs
 * Power Supply with wall plug
-* Barrell Connector
+* Barrel Connector
 * Small screwdriver
 * Computer with UGS installed
 * USB Cable (A to B)
 * Patience (just a little bit)
-* changed this line.

 ##Connect Arduino
 Now that we have everything gathered up, you should find yourself with a setup similar to this: